BrunoMazorra/Paper-Summary/README.md

 <img src="Results1 method.png" width="60%" />
 </p>

-Both XGBoost and FT-Transformer get high metrics for accuracy, recall, precision, and F1-Score.
+- Both XGBoost and FT-Transformer get high metrics for accuracy, recall, precision, and F1-Score.
 However, XGBoost outperforms FT-Transformer in all metrics.
-In particular, XGBoost obtains an accuracy of 0.9936, recall of 0.9540 and precision of 0.9838 in distinguishing non-malicious tokens from scams.
+- XGBoost obtains an accuracy of 0.9936, recall of 0.9540 and precision of 0.9838 in distinguishing non-malicious tokens from scams.
 In contrast, FT-Transformer gets an accuracy of 0.9890, recall of 0.9180 and precision of 0.9752.
 Therefore, from now we will only analyse on XBoost results.

 <!--
 <p align="center">
 <img src="shap_values.png" width="60%" />